milo2012/metasploitHelper/README.md

 metasploitHelper (Work in Progress)

 The reason for this script is that I want to be be able to take a NMAP xml file as input, automatically search for a Metasploit module and launches the Metasploit module against it.
+The script tests list matching port based metasploit modules as well as test HTTP/HTTPs services for target URI for matching metasploit modules.

 Denial of service (DoS) modules in Metasploit are excluded.